20101301-Alina-Hasan/Alibaba-Selenium-Scraper/README.md

    ```

 2. **Input your search criteria**:

    - Enter the product you want to search for (e.g., "men's black t-shirt").
    - Enter the maximum price you want to filter by (e.g., "5").

 3. **View the output**:
    - The scraped data will be saved in `alibaba_results.json` 📊.

-## restrictions 🔍
+### Restrictions 🔍

 Some added restrictions include:

-1. If the product name is nil, we can skip the product. 🚫
+- If the product name is nil, skip the product. 🚫
-2. If price is nil, we can skip the product. 🚫
+- If price is nil, skip the product. 🚫
-3. If product link is nil, we can skip the product. 🚫
+- If product link is nil, skip the product. 🚫
-4. If rating is nil, we can skip the product. 🚫
+- If rating is nil, skip the product. 🚫
-5. If image link is nil, we can skip the product. 🚫
+- If image link is nil, skip the product. 🚫

-6. If price is given in a range, we can skip the product. 🚫
-7. Add a filter option based on search input. ⚙️
+---

 ## Notes 📝

 - Ensure that your selectors are up-to-date with Alibaba's current HTML structure.
+- This scraper is applicable as of February 2025.